 The IRB's basic approach to all research, regardless of funding adheres to the principles outlined in the regulations.
 The IRB's SOPs delineate the ways in which it deviates from the federal regulations for non-federally funded, non-federally regulated research.

-CHOP's human research protection program received initial certification in 2010 by the American Association for Human Research Protections Programs (AAHRP) (analogous to JCAHO accreditation for hospitals) and received 5-year certification in 2013.
+CHOP's human research protection program received initial certification in 2010 by the American Association for Human Research Protections Programs (AAHRP) (analogous to JCAHO accreditation for hospitals) and received 5-year re-accreditation in 2018.
 AAHRPP's standards meet and often exceed the federal regulatory requirements.
 The IRB's Policies and requirements therefore, not only adhere to the federal regulations, but when necessary, to the additional requirements imposed by AAHRPP.

 Ethical Requirements for Conduct of Human Subjects Research

 - Scientific Validity

 - Fair Subject Selection

 National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research was formed in 1974 n the wake of the Tuskegee scandal.
 The Commission provided a variety of reports which formed the foundation of our current research regulations.

 The Belmont Report is the most famous of the National Commission's reports and it provides the basis for the ethical justification for conducting human subjects research.
 The Report establishes the ethical principles of Respect for Persons, Beneficence and Justice as essential for ethical human subjects research.
 Anyone conducting human subjects research should read this report in its entirety.